How to get Android Oreo right now

 -

-May 23Bye, Siri: 6 tips for using Google Assistant on the iPhone
+May 24Bye, Siri: 6 tips for using Google Assistant on the iPhone

 Discuss: How to get Android Oreo right now